CiganOliviu/wedding_invitation/README.md

 form if he wants to come or not.
 That's a boolean question, it is only accept or refuse.
 That answer is stored in a table where the couple or the app administrator can see through simple queries the people who accepted, how many of them there are, the people who refused and others.
 The table where this form information is stored is called confirm_answers.
-This table is populated after a guest is going to authenticate in the platform, the data from which is populated is stored in the user table from the authentication and authorization database where the app administrator is creating an account for all guests.
+This table is automatically populated after a guest is going to authenticate in the platform, the data from which is populated is stored in the user table from the authentication and authorization database where the app administrator is creating an account for all guests.